amsehili/auditok/README.md

 ### Practical use case: generate a subtitles template

-Using `--printf ` and `--time-format`, the following command, used with an input file, will generate and **srt** file template that can be later edited a subtitles editor in a way that reduces the time needed to define when each utterance starts and where it ends:
+Using `--printf ` and `--time-format`, the following command, used with an input audio or video file, will generate and an **srt** file template that can be later edited with a subtitles editor in a way that reduces the time needed to define when each utterance starts and where it ends:

     auditok -e 55 -i input.wav -m 10 --printf "{id}\n{start} --> {end}\nPut some text here...\n" --time-format "%h:%m:%s.%i"